rgerganov/shanocast/README.md

 $ xhost +
 ```

-There is only one parameter for `docker run` which is the network interface where the server runs.
-For example to run it on localhost:
+The container can be started like this, the last parameter specifies the network interface where the server runs:
 ```bash
 $ docker run --network host --device /dev/snd --device /dev/dri -it -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix shanocast lo
 ```